Back to the blog

 Cons:

-Defending against early pressure is easier with prep—but not in bullet.
+It’s easier to defend against early pressure with prep — but not in bullet.

 Verdict: Classic and deadly.
-The Danish Gambit is both beautiful and brutal when time is short.
+The Danish Gambit is pretty and bloody in the short time format.

 Why It Works in Bullet:

-The Smith-Morra is a hyper-aggressive antidote to the Sicilian, one of the most time-consuming and preparation-heavy defenses in chess.
-Instead of entering a closed position with hours of theory, you play for open lines, initiative, and fast piece activity.
+The Smith-Morra is a romping, stomping antidote to the Sicilian, one of the slowest and most preparation-dependent defences in all of chess.
+Instead of going into a closed position with hours worth of theory, you’re playing out for open lines and/because you’ve got the initiative and your pieces are moving quickly.

 Key Continuation: